RedXi/vatsimbrief-helper/README.md

 * Create your flight plan on [simbrief](https://www.simbrief.com/) as usual, at some time before takeoff.
 * Windows can be toggled inside the plugins menu `Plugins / FlyWithLua / FlyWithLua Macros`:
   * `Vatsimbrief Helper Flight Plan`: Opens/closes a window showing a relevant excerpt of the flight plan.
-  * `Vatsimbrief Helper ATC`: Opens/closes a window showing relevant ATC frequencies.
+  * `Vatsimbrief Helper ATC`: Opens/closes a window showing relevant ATC frequencies that will refresh every minute, if "Auto Refresh" is enabled.
   * `Vatsimbrief Helper Control`: Opens/closes a window for setting the Simbrief username, reloading the flight plan or ATC data manually, and configuring the download of flight plans.
-The settings window should not remain opened during the flight.
+The settings window should be closed during the flight.
 It shows a big lumpy to simplify user interaction in VR.
 * If an attribute has two values separated by `/`, the left value refers to the **destination** and the right one to the **alternate**
-* Windows will refresh automatically every minute.
 * If you find that the font in a window is too small, scale it up by dragging the bottom right corner of each window.
 * Note that the visibility of windows will be saved between sessions.
 To restore a window, reopen it manually in the menu `Plugins / FlyWithLua / FlyWithLua Macros`.